MilesWJ/Walkie/README.md

 # Walkie
 A chat bot you can converse with.
+This program utilizes a response system, meaning all of the responses are chosen at random based on what you say.

 # Required Packages
 - None, all standared libraries.